Klimpen/tis-100/readme.md

 Program counter register.
 Specifies the address in `PM` of the next instruction to execute.
 Writing to this register has the same effect as an unconditional jump.

+If this is written to, it blocks `PC` being updated that cycle.

 A `PC` overflow is not an error, the program continues executing from `PC` = 0.

 ### 1101 PM